micherciu/GCC-downgrade-patches/README.md

 5. Specified the directory you are interested in:
 ### echo "the_exact_name_of_the_directory_interested_in" >> .git/info/sparse-checkout

-6. Download the content from the remote directory (with all commit history):
+6. Download the content from the remote directory (with all commits history):
 ### git pull origin master